vaimo/composer-patches/README.md

 List of generalized changes for each release.

+### 3.14.1

+* Fix: crash when trying to declare path stripping level for version-branched sources

 ### 3.14.0

-* Feature: Allow certain patches to be processed only with very strict path strip options and patcher type.
+* Feature: allow certain patches to be processed only with very strict path strip options and patcher type.
-* Feature: Changed patcher definition template to use variable markup rather than relying on sprintf patterns which dictates the variables in the template to be defined in certain order.
+* Feature: changed patcher definition template to use variable markup rather than relying on sprintf patterns which dictates the variables in the template to be defined in certain order.
-* Feature: Allow extra operations to be defined or the sequence of existing ones to be changed.
+* Feature: allow extra operations to be defined or the sequence of existing ones to be changed.
 * Fix: made sure that no compact array markup is used within the plugin.
 * Maintenance: changed the 'validate' in patcher configuration key to 'check'.
 Support for 'validate' kept.